Proposing for SOAR

 - In general, the minimum unit of time that SOAR schedules is 1/2 night.
 Be aware that it may be difficult to find another proposal to use the other halves of such nights.
 SOAR policy is to avoid splitting nights between consortium partners unless there are matching half-night requests.
 Also, it is not possible to change detectors, gratings or filters in the middle of the night, so if you want an unusual configuration it may be impossible to schedule half nights for your proposal.

-- We are continuing our queue observing support, started in 2019B.
-For 2020B proposers from all partners are welcome to propose, subject to the terms of their respective call for proposals.
+- We are continuing AEON queue operations, started in 2019B.
+Proposers from all partners are welcome to propose, subject to the terms of their respective call for proposals.

 - The policy for Targets of Opportunity (ToO) was revised September 2019 and effective semester 2020A and 2020B.
 Until recently the demand for ToO observations has been modest, but we are seeing a substantial increase in proposals.
 Our policy will likely continue to evolve as well.
-Anyone who wants to propose a ToO program for SOAR should review the policy before applying for time.
+Anyone who wants to propose a ToO program for SOAR should review the policy before applying for time, every time you propose!
 The change from the previous policy limits actual interrupts rather than authorizations, and is expected to enable a small number of additional proposals.

 - The policy on Visitor Instruments is specified in the SOAR RUI Policy (revised and approved Dec.
 10, 2015).
 You should always contact the observatory before proposing to bring a visitor instrument for the first time.
 If you are thinking about bringing an instrument, useful specifications can be found on the telescope specification page.